HealthRecords/health-record-visualizer/README.md

 2. Select "Health Records".
 "Add Accounts", and follow the prompts to add Kaiser.
 3. The go back to the profile and select "Export All Data".
 This exports ALL your Apple Health data.
 So you not only get Kaiser medical records, but all records from Apple Health, including frequent updates from  your apple watch!
 The process took a couple of minutes.
 My health data was about 50MB, with an earliest record in 2007.
 I assume that's when Kaiser went digital, since it's long before any other Apple Health data.
 4. For me, it offered an airdrop option to my mac, but you can save it to files, I think, and move it where you want from there.
 5. What you get is a single zip file.
-When you expand it, you get a large (1GB in my case) file, with various types.
-I see json, gpx, xml and more.
+When you expand it, you get a large (1GB in my case) directory of files.
+It looks like all of the Kaiser files are json.
 6. Explore!

 All of the above should be possible without an iPhone, but that's how I did it.